What is Ketamine?

 I’m ready to give it a try.
 What do I do now?

 First, contact us to schedule your initial consultation.
+The consultation meeting is complimentary.
 Fill out your medical history form and have your referring physician fill out the referral form (if applicable) prior to your visit.
 During your first appointment, your practitioner will meet with you to determine the best course of action for your treatment.
 The length of this initial consultation will depend on if you were referred by a physician or self-referred.
-If you both decide to move forward, 50% of your initial consult fee ($50) will be credited towards your treatment.

 What can I expect on treatment day?